Jak and Daxter: The Precursor Legacy: Art design

 The game's world was designed to be cohesive and immersive, with levels interconnected to allow seamless transitions and visible landmarks across areas, such as the view of multiple locations from the top of the Forbidden Temple.
 This required meticulous level design to manage memory spooling and hide loading processes, a task complicated by the need to maintain spatial logic (e.g., ensuring caves fit realistically within mountains).
 The environments drew inspiration from Japanese landscapes, with the development team collecting several photographic reference books.

 Art director Bob Rafei pointed to Star Wars, Disney, and Studio Ghibli as key touchstones during the story's conceptualization phase.
 The story was made to be more ambitious than those of Crash Bandicoot, with a mythos connected to the game's world.
-Over 50 minutes of real-time cutscenes, rendered in-engine, were created to deliver "Disney-quality" storytelling.
-The animation team produced approximately 30 seconds of finished animation per week, a pace comparable to feature films, despite challenges like late voice recordings.
-Focus testing influenced level redesigns to reduce frustration, balancing designer freedom with player accessibility.
+As the team wanted to incorporate "Disney-quality" animated cutscenes to deliver this story, over 50 minutes of real-time cutscenes, rendered in-engine, were created.
+The animation team produced approximately 30 seconds of finished animation per week, a pace comparable to feature films, despite some delays in voice recordings.
+Some levels were entirely redesigned to accommodate frustrated focus testers.

 To Zembillas' frustration, he was credited for "additional character design", which he felt downplayed the extent of his contributions.
 After the game's launch, he sent an angry email to Naughty Dog staff warning them to avoid him in person.
 As a result of this credit, Zembillas was not recognized in the nomination of Daxter for "Original Game Character of the Year" in the Game Developers Choice Awards, nor was he mentioned in Naughty Dog's acceptance speech.
 Zembillas insisted Daxter was wholly his creation, as he worked in isolation and produced numerous iterations, though he distanced himself from Jak's "Dragon Ball Z haircut", calling it derivative, and noted that Jak IIs design tweaks aligned more with his original vision.